 - Restart your computer.

 - When your computer boots install ePass2003 again.

-- When installing ePass2003 make sure that you select MicroSoft CSP when choosing CSP option.
+- When installing ePass2003 make sure that you select Microsoft CSP when choosing the CSP option.

 - After installing ePass2003 again everything should be back to normal and Windows cryptographic service provider error should be resolved.